0riginallyCasti/cv-2.0/README.md

-# cv-2.0
-a more updated version of my other one
+# my old outdated site: https://0riginallycasti.github.io/cv/ this is basically just my other one but with more functionality